cylc/cylc-doc/src/user-guide/writing-suites.rst

-triggered off a message output for each data file (``model:out1 => post1`` etc.; see :ref:`MessageTriggers`), but this may not be practical if the number of output files is large or if it is difficult to add cylc messaging calls to the model.
+triggered off a message output for each data file (``model:out1 => post1`` etc.; see :ref:`MessageTriggers`), but this may not be practical if the number of output files is large or if it is difficult to add Cylc messaging calls to the model.